Chocolate Brownie Raspberry Cheesecake. Whipped mascarpone cheese with fresh raspberries over a deep, chocolate ganache topped brownie base.

 Making the Brownie Base:

-- Line the base of a 10″ (25cm) Springform cake tin with the parchment backed, tin foil provided.
+- First of all, line the base of a 10″ (25cm) Springform cake tin with the parchment backed, tin foil provided.

 - Follow the recipe card provided to make the brownies.